-Patent Law in Pakistan
+Patent Registration in Pakistan

 1. A patent that is dated as of the official date of the application.